KrzysiekJ/abci_server/README.md

 Write function specifications.
 To run Dialyzer, execute `make dialyzer`.

+To perform all checks, execute `make check`.

 No hard line length limit is imposed.

-If you want to update `include/abci.proto` to a new version fetched from ABCI repository (where it is named `types.proto`), comment out eventual Go-related imports in that file and inline other imports.

 ## License